-The Gun is a shortboard that errs on the large side and is said to have been invented by Pat Curren, a big wave surfer and an expert shaper.
+The Rhino Chaser is a shortboard that errs on the large side and is said to have been invented by Pat Curren, a big wave surfer and an expert shaper.

-Although they are easy to paddle and capable of handling big waves, these boards lack the turning capabilities of smaller boards and their size can vary quite considerably.
+Although they are easy to paddle and capable of handling big waves, these surfboard lack the turning capabilities of smaller boards and their size can vary quite considerably.

 Guns are not for the feint-of-heart and are best left for the experts.

 Noserider Longboard Surfboard

 Often around 10′ in length, this Longboard has a wide, full nose and a single-fin.